metavista/va-fileman/README.md

 This contains the planning, development, code, issues,documentation, and other artifacts of the current VA Fileman development efforts of VA.

-This Github will be continously updated with all VA Fileman artifacts as they are avilable.
+This Github will be continously updated with all VA Fileman artifacts as they are available.

 ### Getting Started